Inferring Covariance Structure from Multiple Data Sources via Subspace Factor Analysis

 \section{Discussion}

 This article proposes a new factor analytic approach for {covariance learning} by integrating multiple related studies in high-dimensional settings.
-We provide both practical solutions and theoretical guarantees for learning the shared and {study-specific} covariance structures, {ensuring \textit{generic identifiability}.} Moreover, we quantify the utility of data integration under the proposed model by way of improved learning rates with each additional study in our analysis of posterior contraction properties. {The theoretical investigations on posterior concentration provide support for the study-specific inferences as well.} Finally, these contributions are developed alongside a scalable HMC approach to posterior inference capable of handing high-dimensional datasets with massive sample size.
+We provide both practical solutions and theoretical guarantees for learning the shared and {study-specific} covariance structures, {ensuring \textit{generic identifiability}.} Moreover, we quantify the utility of data integration under the proposed model by way of improved learning rates with each additional study in our analysis of posterior contraction properties.
+The theoretical investigations on posterior concentration provide support for the study-specific inferences as well.
+Overall model fit and inference on the shared covariance structure are robust to model misspecifications.
+However, when model assumptions are strongly violated, we begin to see bias in inferring study-specific terms.
+These contributions are developed alongside a scalable HMC approach to posterior inference capable of handing high-dimensional datasets with massive sample size.
 In realistic simulation studies, we show that our proposed method outperforms several existing approaches in multiple aspects.
 Our approach yields new insights when applied to a gene network estimation problem, integrating immune cell gene expression datasets.

-Leveraging low-rank matrix decompositions, factor models have widespread scope in contemporary data analysis regimes beyond our focus on estimating covariance structure.
+Leveraging low-rank matrix decompositions, factor models have widespread scope in contemporary data analysis regimes beyond our covariance study.
 These extensions include measurement error problems \citep{sarkar2021me}, model-based clustering \citep{chandra_lamb}, conditional graph estimation \citep{chandra2021precfact}, among many others.
 Our proposed SUFA approach can be readily adopted in these domains.
 Integrating data from multiple sources is also of interest in many applications involving non-Gaussian data.
 Building on copula-based factor models \citep{murray2013_copula_fa}, our approach can be hierarchically adopted to handle such data. {When additional information is available regarding \textit{groups of features}, it can be of interest to use group sparsity priors, potentially building on the approach of \citet{schiavon2021} for more refined inference on covariance structures.} These extensions represent several examples of promising future directions building upon the ideas in this article.